 VP birth is associated with a range of other long-term physical health outcomes.
-Growth, as reflected in weight, height, head circumference, and body mass index (BMI) is typically lower in children born VP compared with term-born peers [27, 28].
-An increased risk of respiratory conditions such as asthma or wheezing is also reported for children born VP compared with those born full term [29].
-Gestational age at birth is also inversely associated with the likelihood of being rehospitalised in general, for both respiratory infections and other types of infections [30, 31].
-As noted above, although infrequent, major sensory impairments are serious outcomes that are more common in VP than in term-born children, as are milder visual and hearing problems [19].
-Cardiovascular health can be affected, with increased blood pressure reported in adolescents born EP/ELBW [32] and in adults born VLBW [33].
+Growth, as reflected in weight, height, head circumference, and body mass index (BMI) is typically lower in children born VP compared with term-born peers [26, 27].
+An increased risk of respiratory conditions such as asthma or wheezing is also reported for children born VP compared with those born full term [28].
+Gestational age at birth is also inversely associated with the likelihood of being rehospitalised in general, for both respiratory infections and other types of infections [29, 30].
+Although infrequent, major sensory impairments are serious outcomes that are more common in VP than in term-born children, as are milder visual and hearing problems [24].
+Cardiovascular health can be affected, with increased blood pressure reported in adolescents born EP/ELBW [31] and in adults born VLBW [32].